-Guide to Commercial Energy Conservation Techniques
+Guide to Commercial Energy Efficiency Techniques

 Energy efficiency allows you to conserve energy without sacrificing occupant comfort needs.
 This will not only yield considerable monetary savings but will also help to lower carbon footprints.

 While there’s no shortage of ways to conserve energy, unfortunately, the global rate of improvement is weakening each year.
 This best practices guide outlines 2020’s top energy conservation techniques you can implement without shelling out a lot of money.

 According to the US Department of Energy, America’s commercial and residential buildings account for nearly 40 percent of national energy use.
 At the same time, the latest Commercial Buildings Energy Consumption Survey (CBECS) highlights 17 percent of this electricity consumption represents lighting.